EduardoAy/Processing-uploaded-files-in-AWS/README.md

 EventBridge is the broker that receives notifications from the S3 Bucket.
 In this pipeline, it was used to act as a trigger for a Glue Workflow.
 Only the upload of new files (with file suffix specified) will be forwarded to Glue Workflow.

-Target: EventBridge must be configured to point to the Glue Workflow:
+Target: EventBridge must be configured to point to the Glue Workflow.

 _SQS (Queue Service)_